honeylouluzon/Agentic-World/README.md

 - **Flow orchestration and validation** (ensures compatibility).
 - **Tool discovery** through MCP.

-💡 *In short: AgentOS is already capable of running agents and connecting them through flows.*

 ### 4.2 Required Enhancements

 To align with our framework vision, AgentOS needs additional layers: